Bayfordbury Observatory is the University of Hertfordshire's teaching observatory for astronomy and astrophysics.

 The 7 large optical telescope allow students to observe detailed images of objects in space - from the nearby Sun, Moon, planets and asteroids, through star clusters and nebulae, to galaxies hundreds of millions of light-years away.

 Our 4.5-metre radio telescope and 3-dish 115-metre baseline interferometer allow a completely different view of the universe.
-These are connected to state-of-the-art 21cm line receivers, to detect the neutral hydrogen in the galaxy and extragalactic radio sources.
+These are connected to 21cm line receivers, to detect the neutral hydrogen in the galaxy and extragalactic radio sources.

 Remote Sensing Observatory